Chaitalykundu/Web-Development/03-JavaScript/01-Basic/10-Loops/Theory/02-for-in-loop.md

 ## Example Explained

-The `for in` loop iterates over a person object
+1. The `for in` loop iterates over a person object

-Each iteration returns a key (x)
+2. Each iteration returns a key (x)

-The key is used to access the value of the key
+3. The key is used to access the value of the key

-The value of the key is person[x]
+4. The value of the key is `person[x]`

 &nbsp;

 &nbsp;

-# For In Over Arrays
+# for.....in Over Arrays

 The JavaScript `for in` statement can also loop over the properties of an Array: